-How I Became a Food Obsessed Traveler
+How I Became a Food-Obsessed Traveler

 I’d been traveling for as long as I can remember, and although I enjoyed it, I always came home feeling a little letdown.
 Like I had missed something important.
 I knew there had to be more to it than architecture and art.
 More than landscapes and history.
-Although I didn’t know it at the time, what I was craving was an authentic connection to people and cultures.
+Although I didn’t know it at the time, what I was craving was a genuine connection to people and cultures.

 I finally found what I was looking for in 2011 when I took a trip to Paris to indulge a newfound fascination with French culinary technique.

 I put myself way outside my comfort zone and signed up for a cooking class at the Ecole Ritz Escoffier.
 I was the only English-speaking student in a class of French speakers.
-The chef (a very colorful character!) spoke rapid-fire French while his assistant, Sophie, translated for me.
+The chef spoke rapid-fire French while his assistant, Sophie, translated for me.
 At least that’s how it was supposed to go down.
 The reality was a bit different.
 The chef kept her busy doing a million other things – setting the table, uncorking wine, fetching things.
 To complicate matters, the class was quite advanced.
 This was the Ritz, after all, the epitome of haute cuisine.
 We cut potatoes into tournes, prepped ‘yesteryear’ vegetables, butterflied guinea fowl.
 We even made puff pastry from scratch.

 Surprisingly, the language barrier dissolved faster than a bouillon cube in boiling water.
 So many cooking terms are French in origin – julienne, sauté, soufflé, flambé – to name a few (even bouillon).
 Plus the chef demonstrated each technique.

-And the other students were all so friendly – and enthusiastic!
+And the other students were all so enthusiastic!
 There was not a shy person in the room.
 Julia Child once said that “in France, cooking is a serious art form and a national sport”, and that was certainly the case with this group.
 When the chef asked for a volunteer to try a particularly challenging culinary feat, people were nearly knocking each other over as they raced to his station.

 In North America, our food obsession began in the early 1980s and has built to a feverish pitch ever since then.
 The French, however, have been at it for centuries.
 Even Marie Antoinette was a foodie.